1997–98 South Pacific cyclone season: Tropical Cyclone Bart

-During April 27, a tropical disturbance developed within the South Pacific Convergence Zone, near the French Polynesian atolls of Takaroa, Hao and Puka-Puka.
-The system subsequently moved eastwards over the next couple of days and gradually developed further with automatic weather stations reporting strong winds and significant pressure drops.
-The depression was subsequently named Bart by the FMS during April 29, after it had developed into a category 1 tropical cyclone on the Australian scale near the island of Hao.
+On April 27, a tropical disturbance developed within the South Pacific Convergence Zone near the French Polynesian atolls of Takaroa, Hao and Puka-Puka.
+Over the next couple of days, the system moved eastwards and gradually developed further, with nearby automatic weather stations reporting strong winds and significant pressure drops.
+On April 29, the depression was named Bart by the FMS after it had developed into a Category 1 tropical cyclone on the Australian scale near the island of Hao.
 The FMS reported during the next day that Bart had reached its peak 10-minute sustained windspeeds of 45 kn, as the system slowed down due to a blocking ridge of high pressure strengthening.

 The NPMOC subsequently initiated advisories on Bart and designated it as Tropical Cyclone 37P, while it was at its peak 1-minute sustained windspeeds of 35 kn.
 However, by this time Bart had started to weaken, before on May 1, satellite imagery showed that the systems, low level centre had become exposed as the main area of convection had become sheared.
 Despite gale-force wind speeds occurring in Bart's southern semicircle, the system weakened into a tropical depression during May 1, before it dissipated to the north of Pitcairn Island on May 3.
 Ten deaths were associated with Bart after waves from the system capsized a boat, while any damage within French Polynesia if any was minimal.